 But Easygenerator isn’t just here to keep the threshold low and give L&D a great experience making learning content.
 The e-learning authoring tool allows subject-matter experts to create training too.
 We call that Employee-generated Learning, which is our home-grown approach to creating e-learning.
 It encourages employees to capture and share their knowledge.
 After all, they are business experts.
 Creating e-learning content this way is cheap, fast, and very scalable.
 It expands the capacity of L&D, enabling them to fulfill more learning needs than with any other approach.
 Also, it lets employees learn at the speed of business, keeps knowledge within the company, and helps distribute content across the organization efficiently.

 It’s not just the intuitive design that makes Easygenerator simple to use.
-The online learning software’s features play a significant part in that as well.
+The e-learning authoring tool’s features play a significant part in that as well.
 Authors can create courses by dragging and dropping content, such as text, images, videos, Word files, PDFs, and up to ten question types.
 They can ask peers to leave feedback and comments within the tool when they need an extra pair of eyes.
 That means the days of scrolling through emails and chat messages endlessly are over, and co-working is easy as can be.
 Want someone to collaborate with you?
 Just turn them into co-creators, build a course together, and comment on each other’s work within the tool.